Today's Special

 Today's Special is a Canadian children's television program produced by Clive VanderBurgh at TVOntario, originally broadcasting 120 episodes from 1981 to 1987.
 Much of the series was set in a department store, based on Simpson's then-flagship location in Toronto.
 Some store sequences were shot at the Queen Street West and Yonge Street store after hours.
 The show ran on TVOntario in Canada as well as Nickelodeon in the United States.
+Reruns of the series continued into 2000 on such outlets as PBS stations (most of which stopped airing it by the mid-1990s) and the former Faith & Values Channel in the United States and on Treehouse TV in Canada.

 Premise

-In the children's department of a major department store, each night when Jodie arrives for work, she carries a mannequin (Jeff) upstairs, where Muffy says the magic words "hocus pocus alimagocus!"
+In the children's department of a major department store, each night when Jodie arrives for work, she carries a mannequin (Jeff) upstairs, where Muffy the mouse says the magic words "hocus pocus alimagocus!"
 This brings him to life.